davewsmith/toydeploy/NOTES.md

 ## Day 2

+Added a Vagrantfile with an Ansible provisioner.

-   vagrant up
+   $ vagrant up

-builds a 1Gb Ubuntu 18.08 VM, with an ansible provisioner.
+builds a 1Gb Ubuntu 18.08 VM and runs a skeletal playbook.

+    ok: [default] => {
+        "ansible_user": "vagrant"
+    }

+Nice: One of several ways to adapt to the environment.

-Decision: to keep things decluttered, playbooks will go in `provision/`
+To keep things decluttered, playbook and associated stuff will go in `provision/`

-In anticipation of AWS, and wanting to avoid `all` meaning both Pis and AWS, inventories are now `inventory_pi` and `inventory_aws`
+In anticipation of AWS, and wanting to avoid `all` meaning both Pis and EC2 instances, inventories are now `inventory_pi` and `inventory_ec2`

+    $ ansible -i inventory_pi -m debug -a "var=ansible_user" all

+works.

+    $ ansible-playbook -i inventory_pi provision/main.yml

+sort of worked.
+Oddly, it didn't show `df -h` results.
+But

+    $ ansible -i inventory_pi -m shell -a "df -h" pi3

+does.
+Huh?

+Wrote the question up and posted to serverfault.com